 Schema Version 2.0 Fixes Real Problems

-Federal agencies finalized updated specifications in October 2025, and health plans must publish machine readable files using schema version 2.0 starting February 2, 2026.
-The biggest change is how provider information gets structured—instead of repeating provider details for each rate, the new schema defines providers once and references them throughout.
-This significantly reduces file sizes and makes healthcare cost benchmarking actually feasible.
+Federal agencies released updated Schema 2.0 specifications in October 2025, and health plans must publish machine readable files using schema version 2.0 starting February 2, 2026.
+Key changes include eliminating separate provider reference files in favor of inline provider groups, adding a table of contents for shared rates to reduce redundancy, requiring business names alongside EINs, and consolidating billing code types.
+These changes significantly reduce file sizes and make healthcare cost benchmarking actually feasible.

 The standardized provider references make it easier to track providers across multiple payers' health insurance pricing data.
 Right now, matching the same provider across different files is difficult because everyone structures their data differently.